mattlord/mongo-embedded-sample/build-instructions.md

     ```
       Note: *step 4.i should only be necessary on Debian/Ubuntu machines.*

-    2. Get the latest MongoDB 4.0 source:
+    2. Get the MongoDB source (4.0.4 or later is required):
     ``` $ cd $BUILD_DIR && git clone -b r$MONGO_VERSION --depth 1 https://github.com/mongodb/mongo.git ```

     1. Install the python requirements: